jackchen0226/DDbot/README.md

 # DDbot
-A simple bot.
-Created with python using Rapptz's API for Discord.
+A simple Discord bot in order to test event loops.
+Created with python using <a href="https://github.com/Rapptz/discord.py">Rapptz's API for Discord.</a>